dharmx/dharmx.github.io/content/posts/nvim-plugin-manager/index.md

 ### <samp>__index</samp>

 This one's a lot easier than the ones we have seen so far.
-This metamethod runs when you try to index a `nil` element of the table this metatable is connected to, `table[index]`.
+This meta-method runs when you try to index a `nil` element of the table this metatable is connected to, `table[index]`.
 Hence, consider the following example.

 ```lua